zowe/docs-site/docs/user-guide/intellij-using.md

 - create, rename, view, edit, delete PS, PDS, PDS/e datasets, as well as PDS and PDS/e members;
 - use feature **Allocate Like** to create a dataset with parameters of another dataset;
 - use feature **Migrate** for datasets;
-- copy and move datasets and members between each other, as well as to USS filesystem and to another z/OS system;
 - submit JCL jobs with **Submit Job**;
+- create, rename, view, edit, delete USS files and folders;
+- copy, move z/OS datasets and USS files, both inside the filesystem, and between them, as well as between systems with different IP address.

 ### Working with z/OS PS datasets